iordye/iordye/README.md

-# 👋 Hello, I'm Namshima!
+# 👋 Hello, I'm Namshima

 I'm an aspiring **Data Scientist** with a background in microbiology and a strong passion for extracting insights from data to solve real-world problems.
 I specialize in **Python**, **R**, and **SQL/PostgreSQL**  using these tools to explore, analyze, and model data that drive smart decision-making.